-South’s record breaking start to the new year continued with an excellent win against Crostyx - that’s 3 wins out of 3 this decade including 2 victories against teams we’ve never beaten before and a first win against Nomads since 2014 (yes, I know that was last week - just wanted to mention it again!).
+South’s record breaking start to the new year continued with an excellent win against Crostyx - that’s three wins out of three this decade, including two victories against teams we’ve never beaten before and a first win against Nomads since 2014 (yes, I know that was last week - just wanted to mention it again!)

-Importantly South were also playing well defensively, the press worked really well forcing Crostyx to chuck aerials from most of their 16s and further down the pitch the South defensive unit was patient with their tackling and well organised without the ball.
+Importantly South were also playing well defensively.
+The press worked really well, forcing Crostyx to chuck aerials from most of their sixteens, and further down the pitch the South defensive unit was patient with their tackling and well organised without the ball.
 Parsot was making some excellent jab tackles, Birch was unpassable and Harrison (Sr.) and Rimmer pulled the strings and controlled possession with great confidence.
 Crostyx broke through a couple of times but when they did the excellent Chris Watson saved everything that came near him.

 The second half continued in much the same way although Crostyx deserve credit for a sustained period of pressure in the opening minutes of the second period.
 South looked dangerous on the break but couldn’t find the second goal that would guarantee the points.
-Frustratingly, when a golden opportunity arrived, through a very generous penalty flick decision, Williams couldn’t take advantage causing an unnecessarily stressful end to the game.
-South however showed their real strength in the final 10 minutes, the work rate was superb, especially with Highfield and Bailey in the middle of the park who worked tirelessly with and without the ball.
-Despite the vulnerability of the lead, South seemed far more composed than the previous week (when we beat Nomads!!) and saw the game out with only a few minor scares.
+Frustratingly, when a golden opportunity arrived through a very generous penalty flick decision, Williams couldn’t take advantage, causing an unnecessarily stressful end to the game.
+South however showed their real strength in the final ten minutes.
+The work rate was superb, especially with Highfield and Bailey in the middle of the park who worked tirelessly with and without the ball.
+Despite the vulnerability of the lead, South seemed far more composed than the previous week (when we beat Nomads!) and saw the game out with only a few minor scares.

-All things considered this was another excellent performance and a deserved win, leaving South in joint 4th in the league with a healthy 6 point gap down to the drop zone - not that the team should be doing anything other than looking up the table!
+All things considered this was another excellent performance and a deserved win, leaving South in joint fourth in the league with a healthy six point gap down to the drop zone - not that the team should be doing anything other than looking up the table!